Hato Rey Sur

 Hato Rey Sur is one of the 18 barrios of the municipality of San Juan, Puerto Rico.
+It is one of three barrios commonly known together as Hato Rey.
 Hato Rey Sur was a barrio of the former municipality of Rio Piedras, before it was merged with the municipality of San Juan in 1951.
 Following the annexation of Rio Piedras, the city of San Juan, and its surrounding area now including Rio Piedras, quadrupled its former size.

 Demographics

-Hato Rey Sur has a population of 10,738 residents, with a population density of 13,095 residents per square mile.
+In 2020, Hato Rey Sur had a population of 8,863 residents.

 Subbarrios

 The barrio of Hato Rey Sur is further subdivided into four “subbarrios".